Crowns & Bridges

 A Dental Crown is a single cap that is customised to fit the needy tooth.
 These are made of full porcelain, full metal or metal with porcelain on top.
 The tooth is trimmed down and reshaped into a smaller size.
 Any decay or loose existing fillings will be removed and restored to form the core over which the crown is cemented.

-The procedure involves preparing the tooth and then an impression is taken to fabricate the crowns at the lab.
+The procedure involves preparing the tooth and then a digital impression is taken to design and mill the in-house.
+After about an hour the polished crown is cemented in your mouth.
+At times we need to send the impression to a lab, based on the case.
 It takes about 2 weeks to get the crown back, which will then be cemented in a subsequent appointment.
 Meanwhile a temporary crown will be placed on the day, to cover the prepared tooth.

 Indications of dental crowns are: